 County of Los Angeles v.
 R.J.Reynolds, et al., Case No. 707651, Superior Court of San Diego (case filed on 8/5/97).
 County seeks to obtain declaratory and equitable relief and restitution as well as to recover money damages resulting from payment by the County for tobacco-related medical treatment for its citizens and health insurance for its employees.
-Trial is scheduled for February 5, 1999.
+Case is set for trial February 5.
+1999.